Alcohol has been used for decades to clean and sanitize, but shavers might wonder if they can soak their razor in alcohol after using it.

 According to the Centers for Disease Control and Prevention (CDC), solutions made up of 60%-90% isopropyl alcohol will wield optimum bactericidal effects.
 Isopropyl alcohol in this range can kill various microbes, such as Escherichia coli (E. Coli) and Staphylococcus aureus (staph) in 10 seconds or less.

 As one would expect, the potency of a solution as a disinfectant lessens as it drops below 50% isopropyl alcohol.
 Almost paradoxically, solutions of 91% isopropyl alcohol or more are also less effective than those in the 60%-90% range.
 This is partially because solutions with higher alcohol contents tend to evaporate more quickly.

 One would think alcohol, being a liquid, would rust a steel razor blade, right?

 As I previously mentioned, alcohol actually goes a long way toward preventing razor blades from rusting by causing water to evaporate.
 Razor blades begin to rust after they have been exposed to water for too long.
 By submerging or rinsing your razor blade in alcohol, you can remove water from its surface and prevent rust from appearing.

 Once you are done using alcohol to disinfect your razor blade, you do not need to worry about drying it off with a towel.
 Just set the razor blade on an open, dry surface, and the alcohol will evaporate fairly quickly.

 If you use a safety razor, you likely don’t need to worry about the razor itself rusting.
-Safety razors are typically plated with higher quality metals.
-On the other hand, safety-razor blades are made from lower-quality stainless steel and are therefore more susceptible to oxidation.
+Safety razors are typically plated with higher-quality metals.
+On the other hand, safety-razor blades are made from lower-quality stainless steel and are more susceptible to oxidation.

 Does alcohol sanitize or disinfect a razor blade?